-Shoals man arrested for having sexual relationship with a minor
+Shoals man arrested for having sexual relationship with minor

 Photo Gallery 1 Images

-Thursday, Lauderdale County investigators arrested David Craft after he was indicted by a Lauderdale County Grand Jury on rape and sodomy charges.
+Lauderdale County investigators arrested David Craft on Thursday after he was indicted by a grand jury on rape and sodomy charges.

-Craft is charged with three counts of rape second degree strong arm and one count of sodomy second degree strong arm.

-One Place of the Shoals investigators handled the case.
-Investigators told WAAY 31 the victim is a minor and had a previous sexual relationship with Craft.
+Craft is charged with three counts of rape 2nd degree strong arm and one count of sodomy 2nd degree strong arm.
+Shoals investigators said the victim is a minor that had a previous sexual relationship with Craft.

 Some of the offenses took place on property operated by the University of North Alabama.